datagrok/opinions/DESIGN.md

 - Hopefully the ability to create pseudononymous avatars will reduce the tendency for social desirability bias.
 - How do we deal with central tendency bias?
 Extra descriptive text that clearly defines the feeling one might have upon selecting a particular value?

+### What about echo chambers or "filter bubbles"?

+Opinion data forms the base upon which a recommendation engine may be built, to recommend content, stories, statements, or relationships.

+Some are concerned that recommending things that appeal to someone's interests forms an echo chamber, in which all media that a person consumes is that which they already agree with.
+It is bad to hide from opposing views.

+Since Opinions are fine-grained it becomes possible to evaluate content by more dimensions than simply "I agree."
+Having data available makes it possible to create recommendation algorithms that take into account not only agreement but also technical quality.

+We feel that is is rather premature to be worrying about "filter bubbles" when most of today's popular media sites contain poor implementations of recommendation engines.
+(If they feature them at all!)

+"Filter bubbles" may indeed become an issue in a future where opinoin data is available and sites make use of recommendations, but that does not undermine efforts to implement filtering and recommendation engines whatsoever.
+The solution to "filter bubbles" will be a minor adjustment to existing, good recommendation algorithms, and it should be user-configurable: "show highly-rated opposing views" should be a check-box on a configuration screen.

+[burst]: http://www.technologyreview.com/view/522111/how-to-burst-the-filter-bubble-that-protects-us-from-opposing-views/ "How to Burst the 'Filter Bubble' that Protects Us from Opposing Views"

 ## Related Reading

 - [Attack Resistant Trust Metrics, Raph Levien](http://www.levien.com/thesis/compact.pdf)